 HISTORY: South Africa is one of the most prominent wine-producing countries in the Southern Hemisphere.
 With more than 300 years of winemaking history, it is often described as bridging the gap between the Old World & New.

 TODAY: A vast array of wine grapes may thrive there depending on proximity to the coast, so expect to see an interesting array of varietals, including brilliant whites and poised reds.

 TERROIR: Warm Mediterranean climate, however among the least “warm” of the country’s regions.
 Most of the grape growing areas are cooled by proximity to the ocean and the main cooling influence of the Benguela current.
-The dominant soil types in the Western Cape are granite, shale and sandstone.
+The dominant soil types are granite, shale and sandstone.